LampTrilos/superset-trino/README.md

 6. Manually insert the superset client in Keycloak with superset.json
 7. Manually insert users, and also remove the user action "Update Password" from the first user tab To add the roles inside the token go: Clients -> backend-service -> Client Details -> Dedicated Scopes -> Add Mapper -> User Client Roles/roles/backend-service/roles for Token Claim Name
+8. Superset auto-imports the roles&permission file roles_export.json, since it is built in the image
 ###Keycloak Client roles are mapped to Superset roles like this:####
    "admin": ["Admin"],
    "superUser": ["Alpha"],